francdomain/StegHub_DevOps-Cloud_Engineering/Tooling-Website-Deployment-Automation-With-CI/Tooling_Website_Deploment_With_CI.md

-# Tooling Website deployment automation with Continuous Integration
+# Tooling Website deployment automation with Continuous Integration using Jenkins

 In this project we are going to start automating part of our routine tasks with a free and open source automation server - Jenkins.
 It is one of the mostl popular CI/CD tools.